DavyJ0nes/epghelper/README.md

 - **Description**: Connects to a specified database or the latest created database.
 - **Usage**:
   - Connect to a specific database: `epghelper connect <port>`
-  - Connect to the latest database: `epghelper connect --latest` or `epghelper connect -l`
+  - Connect to the latest database: `epghelper connect --latest
 - **Flags**:
   - `--latest`, `-l`: Connect to the latest created database.